 Temperature for Guppy Fry

-Fry are the interesting exception to the usual rule.
-Rather than preferring the same range as adults, the best temperature for guppy fry runs a little warmer, generally cited around 78–80°F, since the faster metabolism speeds up growth during the stage where development matters most.
-One long-running breeder experiment split a single brood between a cooler 72–75°F group and a warmer 80–82°F group, and the warmer half grew noticeably faster, though the cooler half wasn’t unhealthy, just slower to mature.
+➜ 78–80°F is the generally cited target, since the faster metabolism speeds up growth during the stage where development matters most.
+One breeder experiment split a brood between a cooler 72–75°F group and a warmer 80–82°F group, and the warmer half grew noticeably faster, the cooler half just matured slower.

 Can Guppies Live Without a Heater?